hyatt-e/idoc_split/README.txt

 folder (should be C:\Program Files\idoc_split\uploaded-docs), which will open in an explorer window at runtime.

+You will need Python installed to run this program.
 _______________________________________________________________________________
 To change the output file location:
 You must edit the FILE_PATH.json file.